MarcelloAmmendolia/LIT_Led_Landscapes/README.md

 # Led_micro_CTRL
-Led_micro_CTRL is a repository about controlling ws2812b Led strips and arrays using microcontrollers like Arduino, ESP AND Teensy+.
+Led_micro_CTRL is a repository about controlling ws2812b Led strips and arrays using microcontrollers like Arduino, ESP and Teensy+.